-Most mobile app CMS solutions come with a built-in editor, or a front-end presentation layer, that is equipped with the necessary tools to manage and publish content, and make any amendments to the design and layout of the app.
+Mobile content management solutions come with a built-in editor, or a frontend presentation layer, that is equipped with the necessary tools to manage and publish content, and make any amendments to the design and layout of the app.

 How to Choose a CMS for Your Mobile App